 Getting to York with kids

 York is well connected by rail: London (just 2 hours), Edinburgh, Liverpool and Bristol all have direct services as do many other cities.
 Otherwise, York is close to the A1M motorway.
 If you opt to take the train, book as far in advance as possible to secure good value tickets.

-For more details York’s museums and the city’s art gallery along with information on discounted entry, see the York Museums Trust website.
+For more details of York’s museums and the city’s art gallery along with information on discounted entry, see the York Museums Trust website.

 Have you visited York with kids?
 Do you have a favourite city in the UK?
 Let me know in the comments below.